Facts About Bringing Cocaine On A Plane

-Overall, attempting to sneak cocaine through airport security is not only illegal but incredibly risky.
+Overall, attempting to sneak cocaine or other substances such as shrooms through airport security is not only illegal but incredibly risky.
 The consequences of being caught far outweigh any potential benefits.
 If you are caught, you could face criminal charges, jail time, and even being added to a no-fly list.
 The best way to avoid these risks is simply to leave illegal substances at home.

 Can You Fly With Medical Cocaine?